WPChill/download-monitor/readme.txt

 == Changelog ==

 = 4.3.0: x x, 2019 =
+* Feature: Added Shop (Beta) feature.
+You can now sell your downloads via Download Monitor!
+More addition to shop (like taxes and discounts) coming soon.
+* Feature: Added PayPal integration for shop feature.
 * Feature: Added an onboarding screen, helping the user set up the plugin.
+* Tweak: Fixed an error when changing dates in reports on Safari.
 * Tweak: We're no longer automatically creating the No Access page.
 This is now done via the onboarding screen.
+* Tweak: We're no longer supporting PHP 5.2.
+If you upgrade and are still running PHP 5.2, the plugin will not load but display an upgrade notice instead.
+More info: https://www.download-monitor.com/kb/minimum-required-php-version/

 = 4.2.1: January 31, 2019 =
 * Tweak: Correctly set default template of Gutenberg block on frontend of website when no specific template is set.